Ceramic Thermocouple

 • Type B platinum based thermocouples can operate up to 3,092°F (1700°) and works in air or oxidizing environments, although are sensitive to contamination from a furnace and/or materials being processed.

-• Type C tungsten rhenium thermocouples are for extreme high temperatures up to 4,200°F (2315°C), they work well in vacuum, hydrogen, or inert atmospheres, although will fail very quickly in air at high temperatures.
+• Type C thermocouples (Tungsten Rhenium) are for extreme high temperatures up to 4,200°F (2315°C), they work well in vacuum, hydrogen, or inert atmospheres, although will fail very quickly in air at high temperatures.

 • Type R and S thermocouples are typically used at 2000°F (1100°C) and Higher temperatures up to 2700°F (1480°C)